 Extracellular hydrolysis of ingested nucleic acids occurs through the concerted actions of endonucleases, phosphodiesterases and nucleoside phosphorylases.
 Endonucleases degrade DNA and RNA at internal sites leading to the production of oligonucleotides.
 Oligonucleotides are further digested by phosphodiesterases that act from the ends inward yielding free nucleosides.
 The bases are hydrolyzed from nucleosides by the action of phosphorylases that yield ribose-1-phosphate and free bases.
 If the nucleosides and/or bases are not re-utilized the purine bases are further degraded to uric acid and the pyrimidines to β-aminoiosobutyrate, NH3 and CO2.

 Both the salvage and de novo synthesis pathways of purine and pyrimidine biosynthesis lead to production of nucleoside-5'-phosphates through the utilization of an activated sugar intermediate and a class of enzymes called phosphoribosyltransferases.
 The activated sugar used is 5-phosphoribosyl-1-pyrophosphate, PRPP.
-PRPP is generated by the action of PRPP synthetase and requires energy in the form of ATP as shown:
+PRPP is generated by the action of PRPP synthetase (also called ribose-phosphate pyrophosphokinase 1) and requires energy in the form of ATP.
+There are two PRPP synthetase genes (symbol: PRPS1 and PRPS2) in the human genome.
+Both genes reside on the X chromosome, one on the q arm (PRPS1) the other on the p arm (PRPS2).
+The PRPS1 gene is located at Xq22.3 and the PRPS2 gene at Xp22.2 Mutations in the PRPS1 gene are associated X-linked recessive type 5 Charcot-Marie-Tooth disease..

 Note that this reaction releases AMP.
 Therefore, 2 high energy phosphate equivalents are consumed during the reaction.back to the top